 Here is a look at a dry fit of your leg base side.
 Notice the legs will be pointing inward toward the center (aka. double bevel)

-Before assembling, take you sander and 120 grit pads and round over the leg corner sides as seen in our tables.
+Also, before assembling, take you sander and 120 grit pads and round over the leg corner sides as seen in our tables.
 That will make for a better wear-and-tear design as well as make the table more sleek.

-Attach crosspieces with 3″ screws.
+Then, attach crosspieces with 3″ screws.
 To make for a rustic feel we decided to cover those holes with a faux mortise and tenon joint using a small bit of wood.
 Round over the corners to give it a realistic appeal.

 We have made the real deal mortise and tenon in our Pottery Barn knock-off bench by hand, but wanted to make this simple for you.
 Just add a bit of wood glue and attach using your nailer and 1″ brads.